Do you have other skills that you might want to share with PSS? We’d love to hear from you! Apply to become a PSS volunteer!

 Initial Facilitator Training

 PSS Initial Facilitator Training helps new volunteers to understand their role and strengthen the knowledge and skills needed to facilitate a Support Circle.
 PSS Initial Facilitator Training is also available to professionals who wish to hone their group facilitation skills and learn more about the PSS self-help and co-facilitation model.
-Our next facilitator training will be held October 21-23, 2016 in our office in Burnaby.
-Please check the initial volunteer facilitator training flyer.
+Our next facilitator training will be held March 24-26, 2017 in our office in Burnaby.
+Please check the initial volunteer facilitator training flyer and note the application deadline is March 10, 2017.

 PSS Initial Facilitator Training places an emphasis on: